Do you need a travel agent?

 Traveling with old people or lots of people is complicated and stressful.

-I do some of my best work when grandparents are involved or when there are more than four travelers.
-It’s hard to move large groups around in foreign countries, and no one wants Grandma doing 20,000 steps a day in Rome, Paris, Tokyo, or Cairo.
+I do some of my best work when grandparents are involved or when there are four or more travelers.
+It’s hard to move groups around in foreign countries, and no one wants Grandma doing 20,000 steps a day in Rome, Paris, Tokyo, or Cairo.
 I make this all easier.

 I solve problems.